casdoor/casdoor-website/docs/integration/Pulsar-manager.md

 keywords: [Pulsar-manager]
 ---

-Casdoor can connect to RuoYi-cloud simplely
+Casdoor can connect to Pulsar-manager simplely.

+Because the code for connecting casdoor have been add in Pulsar-manager,so we just need configure application.yml in back-end and open front switch.

 ## Step1.
 Deploy Casdoor